Verification of Enrollment/Degrees

 Also known as the Dean’s Certification or Letter of Recommendation, these letters are commonly required of Law and Professional School applicants.

 The University’s Letter of Good Standing certifies your enrollment and/or successful completion of your degree, your academic standing, and indicates whether or not you were or are the subject of any student conduct cases at UC Berkeley.

-Complete this form and submit it to Cal Student Central, 120 Sproul Hall, or mail it to the Office of the Registrar.
+Complete this form and submit it to Cal Student Central, 120 Sproul Hall, mail it to the Office of the Registrar or email it to Doaa Vollmar.
 There is no fee for the University’s standard Letter of Good Standing.
 However, if you wish the University to complete and certify a third-party form in lieu of the standard letter, there is a fee of $10 per form.

 Please submit the request form at least two weeks ahead of your deadline.